mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 It is composed of five parts -->

-## Updating the "travel personality test" program as a FSM
+## Implementing the "travel personality test" program as a FSM

 We'll start by identifying states and variables